ray-di/Ray.Di/README.md

 }
 ```

-## Install
+## Installation

-The module can install other module to configure more bindings.
+A module can install other modules to configure more bindings.

- * Earlier bindings has priority even if same binding made later.
+ * Earlier bindings have priority even if the same binding is made later.
- * Given module can use existing binding by passing `$this`.
-The bindings in that module has priority.
+ * The module can use an existing bindings by passing in `$this`.
+The bindings in that module have priority.

 ```php
 protected function configure()